niryas/social-connector/docs/guide/introduction.md

 fill in some steps on their own.

-If your app is integrating with multiple social networks for the same features (such as, uploading a photo from the social network to the app) - you can also abstract a lot to your own API, and simplify your app code accordingly.
+If your app is integrating with multiple social networks for the same features (such as, uploading a photo from the social network to the app) - you can also abstract a lot of logic to your own API, and simplify your app code accordingly.

-The project's goal is to answer to both points: allow a simple and easy integration with _Instagram Basic Display API_, while also abstracting other social networks' API to the same interface for simple integration.
+The project's goal is to answer to both points: allow a simple and easy integration with _Instagram Basic Display API_, while also allowing abstraction of other social networks' APIs to use the same interface for simple integration.

+## Features

+-   Connect your Webapp to _Instagram Basic Display API_.
+-   Get the User's photos.
+-   Pagination of the API responses.
+-   Use a custom HTTP request handler if needed / preferred.

+## Limitations

+-   No support for videos yet (but can be easily added).
+-   No support for Carousel Album.
+-   Cannot login using a Hybrid Web App.
+A `capacitor.js` plugin solving it will be released soon.
+-   Only uses a short-term token for a single session.
+Long-term pairing with Instagram (and usage of a long-term token) is not supported and will require more integration effort (as it depends on the framework used for frontend and backend).

 ## Note